 Mullein has flavonoids and saponins, which are good for the skin when applied directly.

-The abamoda leaf may also be beneficial to skin care.
-You may find out more about its health benefits by going here.
+📙 The abamoda leaf may also be beneficial for skin care.
+You can find out more about its health benefits by going here.

 6. Has Antiseptic Properties

 Mullein is often cited for its potential antiseptic properties.

 Traditionally, it has been used to prevent infection and promote healing in minor cuts, scrapes, and burns.